 Important Notice: Checks submitted for payment of all fees and tuition are required to be either in U.S. dollars drawn on a U.S. bank with a branch in the applicant’s country or in U.S. dollars drawn on a foreign bank which has a New York branch.

 Scholarships: As a public university BSU offers quality education at an affordable price.
 While international students are not eligible for federal financial aid, all new BSU undergraduate first year and transfer students receive the Horace Mann Scholarship.
-This award grants students a $3,000 scholarship towards tuition and fees, and an additional $2,000 towards housing, if living on-campus.
+This award grants students a $5,000 scholarship applied directly to their ebill.
 This scholarship is reapplied each year as long as the student maintains good academic standing with the university.

 I-20 Form: The Certificate of Eligibility Form (I-20 Document) is provided only to applicants who have submitted all required credentials (including the Affidavit of Financial Support) and who have been admitted to the University.
 Students who have received an I-20 form should note that immigration regulations are being rigorously followed.
 Students should not plan to attend Bridgewater State University unless they have appropriate documentation.

 Transfer Students: If the accepted student has an F-1 visa from another U.S. institution, the student’s previous International Student Advisor should be notified of his/her intent to transfer.
 Transfer students who do not plan to travel outside the United States prior to the start of their first semester will receive their new BSU Form I-20 at International Student Orientation.
 Transfer students who have a valid reason for missing the mandatory International Student Orientation must report to the International Student and Scholar Services office in the Minnock Center for International Engagement and pick up the Form I-20 no later than the add/drop deadline of the first semester.